MicrosoftDocs/architecture-center/docs/example-scenario/logging/index.md

 ### Azure Monitor

 [Azure Monitor](https://docs.microsoft.com/azure/azure-monitor/overview) is a service that maximizes the availability and performance of cloud-native applications.
-Collecting, analysing and acting on telemetry from cloud-native applications.
+Collecting, analyzing and acting on telemetry from cloud-native applications.
 With Azure Monitor, teams can create operational dashboards and detect issues and the ability to Alert Teams of critical situations.

 If the team leverages an IT Service Management (ITSM) system, Logic Apps can be used to call the REST endpoint of the ITSM system and create the relevant issue with the appropriate severity level.
 See [Stream Analytics and Azure Logic Apps](https://docs.microsoft.com/archive/blogs/vinaysin/consuming-azure-stream-analytics-output-in-azure-logic-apps) for further information.
 This allows for quicker notification to all relevant teams and ensures that triaging is more immediate and useful.